ivanyapeter/react-starting-point/README.md

 Slowly build up bit by bit to more complex concept of react.

+The examples development environment are based on create-react-app to jump into React right away.

+### TOC
 Function component: Stateless Component.
 Presentation only component, does not have any state/logic.

 Class component: Component that has state.
 Could have logic and manage the data flow, presentational logic (show/hide)